ClinicalSystemsEngineering/xml2tap/README.md

 Connexall.
 If you choose to use/test this application please provide feedback where applicable for future updates.

-This application is a simple attemt for replacing the default Responder 5 paging service.
+This application is a simple solution for replacing the default Responder 5 paging service.
 We have documented that the default Responder 5 paging service only supports a throughput of about 38 messages/min.
 In larger hospitals, traffic can easily overburden the system causing messages to queue for several minutes.
-This is especially prevalent during power surges that cause multiple bed exit messages to generate or if staff terminal or other call assignments have multiple caregivers assigned to a call stop.
-As you can imagine this could be problematic for high priority notifications.
+This is especially prevalent during power surges that can cause multiple bed exit messages to generate or if staff terminal or other call assignments have multiple caregivers assigned to a call stop.
+As you can imagine this could be problematic for high priority notifications such as Code Blue.

 There are several command line flags that can be used to set various ports.
 The following are the default settings: